MFA | 2-year program

 Ceramics studios and facilities support the production of advanced work through state-of-the-art computerized Blaauw gas car and electric kilns; a mobile raku kiln; a computer lab and software for remote kiln control and monitoring, glaze calculation and database manipulation; wheels; a slab roller; extruders; a ram press; a clay mixing room; and newly refurbished plaster and glaze labs.

 In the final semester, degree candidates focus on creating a comprehensive body of work under the guidance of a thesis committee.
-All MFA candidates produce a written thesis, present an independent thesis exhibition and participate in the RISD Graduate Thesis Exhibition, a large-scale public show held in the Rhode Island Convention Center.
+All MFA candidates produce a written thesis, present an independent thesis exhibition and participate in an annual graduate thesis exhibition of work by students graduating from RISD's advanced degree programs.

 Submit your RISD application form, and all other credentials, through the RISD Applicant Portal.
 The application fee is $60.

 Initially, you must provide unofficial transcripts of all undergraduate and/or graduate study indicating satisfactory completion, or evidence of anticipated completion, of an undergraduate degree program from an accredited college or university.
 You can upload your unofficial transcripts within the RISD Applicant Portal.
 If your academic credentials are prepared in a language other than English, they must be translated into English by an approved translator before submitting.
 Enrolling students will later be required to submit official transcripts.

 Graduate applicants to studio programs are required to submit 10–20 examples of visual work, with certain programs suggesting more specific ideas or portfolio requirements.

 Specific program instructions: